worldcoin/hyrax-pcs-commit/README.md

 ## Public Generator Setup
 We sample the generators for the Pedersen commitment deterministically using the Shake256 hash function which uses a public string as an initializer.
 This can be found under the `sample_generators` function in `./src/pedersen/mod.rs`.
 The public string (once used, this _must_ be fixed) can be found as the constant `PUBLIC_STRING` within `src/iriscode_commit/mod.rs`.

+## Contributing

+We plan to accept contributions at a later date, but do not have bandwidth to review PRs currently.

+Likewise, we are providing this source code for the benefit of the community, but cannot commit to any SemVer or API stability guarantees.
+Be warned: we may change things in a backwards-incompatible way at any time!

 ## License
 Unless otherwise specified, all code in this repository is dual-licensed under
 either: